 At Key Stage 3:

-children (unless accessing mainstream lessons) are taught by a team of KS3 specialist base staff for the core subjects of English, Mathematics and Science.
-This gives KS3 students a small team of base teachers who will review their progress and share strategies across the Curriculum for Life, English, Mathematics and Science programmes.
+Children (unless accessing mainstream lessons) are taught by specialist base staff in English, Science and Social and Communication.
+This gives KS3 students a small team of base teachers who take approximately half of the lessons in a week, and who can review students' progress and share strategies across the curriculum.
 Other subjects, such as Music or Art, are taken by mainstream staff who receive training and advice on the needs of the group and work with support staff that know the children well.

 At Key Stage 4: